Dealing with Death on Our Path of Creating

 Since both Heaven and Nirvana are eternal perfection, there would never even be any change.
 Therefore, no past and no future.
 You would attain what Deepak Chopra thinks is the ultimate: “eternally living in the now” (if such a thing is not a contradiction in terms!).
 But think about it.
 If you can’t remember your past, nor imagine your future, if everything is One, then there is no “you.”
 You can’t even have a self-identity unless you have a memory of your past (and maybe a vision of your future as well).

-Therefore, Followers of G>O>D> do not seek to “merge with the Godhead,” unless it is for periods of daily meditation, whose purpose is to re-charge our human bodies and energies so we can resume the work of Continuing Creation — now, tomorrow, next year, and next decade — here on this Earth.
-When we meditate, we don’t aim for a mental merger with everything around us, we aim for heightened awareness of everything around us.
+Therefore, We Co-creators in the Growing, Organizing, Direction do not seek to “merge with the Godhead,” unless it is for periods of daily meditation, whose purpose is to re-charge our human bodies and energies so we can resume the work of Continuing Creation — now, tomorrow, next year, and next decade — here on this Earth.
+When We meditate, We don’t aim for a mental merger with everything around us, We aim for heightened awareness of everything around us.

 Reincarnation Would Be a Mixed Bag at Best